Plastic Injection Moulding: Facts and Figures, and its Environmental Impact

 Plastic can in fact be beneficial to the environment in many ways.
 Plastic is a very durable & lightweight product.
 When it is used as an alternative to steel, in for example aircraft, the difference in weight significantly reduces the aircraft's fuel consumption.
 Plastic insulation materials used in buildings help save energy.
 Biodegradable plastic bags make the home-recycling of food waste easier.
 The process of making injection moulded products is continually improved and newer injection moulding machinery is much more energy efficient.

 Reduction of environmental impact at Toolcraft

-Here at Toolcraft, we regrind leftovers (sprues & runners) from the precision plastic injection moulding and the vacuum forming process and we either use the plastic granules again ourselves, or work with VanDen Recycling to ensure these products are used again.
+Here at Toolcraft, we do not make single use plastic products.
+To reduce wastage from our production processes, we regrind leftovers (sprues & runners) from the precision plastic injection moulding and the vacuum forming process and we either use the plastic granules again ourselves, or work with VanDen Recycling to ensure these products are used again.